Bensas/CanSatSoftware/README.md

 Requirements:
 - NodeJS
 - NPM

-Enter the repo and run the following commands:
+To run the Application, enter the repo and run the following commands:
 1) ```cd GroundModule```
 2) ```npm install```
 3) ```npm start```